mclarenmp4-22/f1resultsdatabase_lite/README.md

 The data for this database is sourced from [GP Racing Stats](https://gpracingstats.com/).

+**Limitations:**
-**Limitations:** It only contains race and sprint results, not qualifying, free practice, testing, or other sessions which do not award championship points.
+- It only contains race and sprint results, not qualifying, free practice, testing, or other sessions which do not award championship points.
+- This is *very* dependent on GP Racing Stats.
+If they don't update the result, it doesn't come here.